jhrcook/100DaysOfPython/README.md

 **Day 48 - December 08, 2019:**
 I learned and played around with the regularization parameters for a decision tree classifier.

+**Day 49 - December 09, 2019:**
+I learned about and experimented with decision tree regressors.